 May is National Electrical Safety Month

-New Richmond Utilities and ESFI remind customers about the four R’s of electrical safety:
+New Richmond Utilities and ESFI offer the following safety tips:

 Visit www.electrical-safety.org for more information about National Electrical Safety Month or to learn more about electrical safety.